-- You can reduce share capital to a minimum of 1 issued share and the usual practice for share capital reductions is for them to be pro rata across all members.
-However, you can reduce separate share classes so the procedure can be used to reduce a single shareholder’s allocation if that shareholder has a separate class of shares.
+You can reduce share capital to a minimum of 1 issued share and the usual practice for share capital reductions is for them to be pro rata across all members.
+However, you can reduce an individual’s shareholding if you have the unanimous approval of all shareholders in the company.
 If only one class of share exists and the requirement is to reduce one person’s shareholding then either:

 - a reclassification of share capital will be required in advance of the reduction; or